C

 Cheagle playing outside

-A cheagle forms a deep bond with its owner, and its tendency to bark at strange people and sounds make it a good watchdog.
+A cheagle forms a deep bond with its owner, and its tendency to bark at strange people and sounds makes it a good watchdog.

 The Cheagle is a loyal and fun-loving mix with a sassy and charismatic personality.
-As a great people-oriented dog, it should form a deep bond with its owner, but be aware that its behavior can vary widely based on what traits it inherits from the parents.
-Some individuals may be more of a toy dog like the Chihuahua.
+As a great people-oriented dog, it should form a deep bond with its owner, but be aware that its behavior can vary widely based on what traits it inherits from its parents.
+Some individuals may be more of a toy dog, like the Chihuahua.

-Other individuals may inherit a strong prey drive and hunting instinct from their Beagle parent that can cause it to chase around smaller pets and animals.
+Other individuals may inherit a strong prey drive and hunting instinct from their Beagle parent that can cause them to chase around smaller pets and animals.
 This can be partially mitigated with proper training, but some individuals are always more likely to chase after animals than others, so you should be cautious when letting them off the leash.
 Despite its high energy level, the Cheagle should do reasonably well in apartments and indoor spaces.
-The dog’s tendency for barking at suspicious sounds and people makes it a good choice for a watchdog as well.
+The dog’s tendency to bark at suspicious sounds and people makes it a good choice for a watchdog as well.

 Care